Against Corporate and Billionaire Funded Media Theorists

 Marx's critique of political economy offers a useful way of understanding the conservative implications of this trend.
 By aligning themselves with the interests of capital, these theorists effectively reinforce the existing relations of digital capitalism and the ideological superstructure that supports them.
 Rather than challenging the systemic inequalities and power imbalances that characterise computational capitalism, they help to legitimise and perpetuate them.
 In doing so, they abandon the critical, emancipatory potential of media theory in favour of a conservative defence of the status quo.

 Curiously, this phenomenon has received relatively little critical attention within the field of media theory itself.
 Despite its profound implications for the integrity and autonomy of the discipline, the trend of scholars moving to corporate research positions has been largely met with silence or even tacit approval.
-This lack of critical self-reflection is, perhaps, a symptom of the growing influence of corporate interests on the field, as scholars become increasingly reluctant to bite the hand that feeds them.
-It is a stark reminder of the urgent need for a renewed commitment to independent, critical scholarship in the face of encroaching corporate power.
+This lack of critical self-reflection is, perhaps, a symptom of the growing influence of corporate interests on the field, as scholars become increasingly reluctant to bite the hand that feeds them.[4]
+This is a stark reminder of the urgent need for a renewed commitment to independent, critical scholarship in the face of encroaching corporate power.[5]

-Of course, this is not to suggest that all corporate-affiliated research is inherently compromised or that academics should never engage with industry.
-Indeed, there is value in fostering dialogue and collaboration between scholars and outside the ivory tower of academia.
-However, when such collaborations are funded by billionaires or corporate interests, questions have to be asked about the autonomy and credibility of such "academic" inquiry.
+Of course, this is not to suggest that all corporate-affiliated research is inherently compromised or that academics should never engage with industry.[6]
+Indeed, there is value in fostering dialogue and collaboration between scholars and partners outside the ivory tower of academia.
+However, when such collaborations are funded by billionaires or corporate interests, questions have to be asked about the autonomy and credibility of such "academic" inquiry.[7]

 What is needed, then, is a renewed commitment to independent, critical scholarship in the field of media theory.
 This means resisting the allure of corporate funding and insisting on the importance of academic freedom.
 It means fostering a culture of scepticism towards the claims and interests of Big Tech, even, or perhaps especially, when they are cloaked in the language of innovation and progress.
 And it means nurturing a new generation of scholars who are willing to challenge the dominant narratives around technology and society, even at the risk of biting the hand that feeds them.[8]